Skip to main content

 Key takeaways

-This article will focus on Ozempic (semaglutide), a non-insulin medication for people with Type 2 diabetes mellitus, made by Novo Nordisk.
-Ozempic is an injectable drug in a class of medicines known as glucagon-like peptide-1 (GLP-1) receptor agonists.
+Ozempic (semaglutide) is a non-insulin medication for people with Type 2 diabetes mellitus.
+Made by Novo Nordisk, Ozempic is an injectable drug in a class of medicines known as glucagon-like peptide-1 (GLP-1) receptor agonists.
 Other GLP-1 agonist drugs include Trulicity (dulaglutide), Victoza (liraglutide), Byetta (exenatide), and Bydureon (exenatide ER).
 An oral GLP-1 agonist, Rybelsus (semaglutide), is also available.

 RELATED: Is Trulicity insulin? | Ozempic alternatives